CERHolland/Service-Center-Calls/README.md

 over all the support calls are unique, meaning that one call can provide the support needed. those that do call in, call in multiple times.
 <img width="630" height="470" alt="image" src="https://github.com/user-attachments/assets/6843524e-c402-4fef-9558-4625d87a9aa7" />

+The amount of support needed for sign-ups needs to be addressed to be more efficient with phone calls.
+Emails do a good job in sign-ups, Can we offer more support initially to minimize the support needed by phone?